PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: PanoFlow: Proposed Framework

 The spherical image does not contain any boundaries, and the coordinates are continuous in any direction on the image~\cite{artizzu2021omniflownet}.
-However, a boundary parallel to the meridian is naturally introduced in the process of unfolding the spherical image into an equirectangular image.
-Therefore, the cyclicity of a great circle on the sphere, is reflected in the cyclicity of the vertical boundary on the equirectangular image.
-Considering that the attended image and the target image, pixels moving out the image boundary on one side will locate to the other side of the image.
+However, a boundary parallel to the meridian is naturally introduced in the process of unfolding the spherical image into an equirectangular image as shown in Fig.~\ref{fig:define_cyclic}.
+Given any point $A$ on the sphere, which moves to another point $B$ after time $t$.
+Due to the cyclic nature of the sphere itself, there are actually infinite arc trajectories between these two points.
+Now we only consider two arcs $\wideparen{AC_{1}B}$ and $\wideparen{AC_{2}B}$ whose range are less than the circumference of the great circle, where $C_1$ and $C_2$ are the vertices of the arcs at both ends, respectively.
+It is easy to find that these two arcs together form a great circle on the sphere.
+In the process of spherical unfolding, we can map these two points to $A'$ and $B'$ on the equirectangular image plane $I_e {\in} \mathbb{R}^{H{\times}W}$, respectively, according to the forward ERP:

+where $x$ and $y$ are Cartesian coordinates of the image plane. $\theta {\in} (-\frac{1}{2} \pi, \frac{1}{2} \pi), \phi {\in} (-\pi, \pi)$ are the unit spherical coordinate pitch and yaw, $\phi_0, \theta_0$ are central meridian and central parallel, respectively. $\theta_1$ are the standard parallels. $L$ is the scaling factor.
+Therefore, the cyclicity of a great circle on the sphere, is reflected in the cyclicity of the vertical boundary on the equirectangular image:

+where $\delta{x}$ and $\delta{\phi}$ denote the variation of Cartesian abscissa and yaw, respectively. $(a \bmod{b})$ indicates $a$ modulo $b$.
+Considering a pair of an attended image and a target image, pixels moving out the image boundary on one side will locate to the other side of the image.
 Thus, there are two 2D motion vectors that connect the source and target points: one is connected along the interior of the equirectangular image, whereas the other points outside the image boundaries.
 These two flow vectors together form a great circle on the spherical image, one shorter and one longer.